ca7erina/rental-helper/README.md

 # Rental Helper
 This project is a group work of people at Trinity College Dublinto build web application that helps people find accommodation in group easily.
+For distribution of database, we use Mysql and Mysql Fabric.

 # Status
 [![Build Status](https://travis-ci.org/vn09/rental-helper.png)](https://travis-ci.org/vn09/rental-helper)